 Every time I interact with a veteran, two thoughts enter my mind.

 The first is the memory of my grandfather and personal hero, First Sergeant John Katz – a Hungarian immigrant who entered the country through Ellis Island and enlisted as a private in the U.S. Army in 1942.
 He was 32 years old.

 More than $170 million in donations overall since 2012 delivers steady support for military community

-SAN FRANCISCO, November 8, 2018 /3BL Media/ – In honor of Veterans Day, Wells Fargo & Co.
-(NYSE: WFC) announced the company has donated a total of more than $130 million since 2012 to support military- and veteran-related nonprofits focused on housing initiatives, career transition and financial education.
+SAN FRANCISCO, November 8, 2019 /3BL Media/ – Wells Fargo & Co.
+(NYSE: WFC) announced the company has donated more than $170 million overall since 2012 to military- and veteran-related nonprofits that support housing, career transition, financial education and more.

 On Veterans Day, we honor our country’s military veterans who served to protect our freedom and rights.
 Many of us at CECP have family members and friends who have served or are serving in the military, and in our special salute, we want to highlight the commitment by companies to support military families and veterans.